Go Back

 • Line a colander with a double layer of dampened cheesecloth, or use a jelly bag.
 Pour the cooked rhubarb into the lined colander set over a large bowl.
 Let the juice drip through for 1 to 2 hours.
 Don't squeeze the bag if you want a clear syrup.
 You should get approximately 4 cups of juice.

 • Pour the strained rhubarb juice into a clean saucepan and add the sugar.
 Heat gently over medium heat, stirring until the sugar dissolves completely.
-Bring to a gentle simmer (around 180 to 190°F) but do not boil.
+Bring to a boil, then reduce heat and simmer 5 minutes.
 Remove from heat and skim off any foam.

 • Ladle the hot syrup into prepared jars, leaving 1/4 inch headspace.
 Wipe the rims clean with a damp cloth, apply lids and bands, and tighten to fingertip tight.